raniverma1234/Layer-2-scaling-solution/README.md

-# Layer 2 Scaling Solution
+# Layer 2 Scaling Solution.

 A sophisticated Layer 2 scaling solution implementing state channels for off-chain transactions, deployed on Core Testnet 2.
 This project enables users to conduct high-frequency, low-cost transactions off-chain while maintaining the security guarantees of the underlying blockchain.